Best Outdoor Security Cameras of 2025

 View on Amazon Links To AmazonProduct Specs

-Resolution Up to 2K HD Field of View Up to 130° Power Wired, battery, solar Connectivity Wi-Fi Video Storage Cloud, local Smart Platform Compatibility Alexa and Google Home Wyze is best known for its value cameras, and we recently saw great value from our Wyze Cam Outdoor v2.
-We paid $73.99 for the camera and got a slew of features in return: six-month battery life, PIR motion detection, and ability to identify smoke and CO alarms.
+Resolution Up to 2K HD Field of View Up to 130° Power Wired, battery, solar Connectivity Wi-Fi Video Storage Cloud, local Smart Platform Compatibility Alexa and Google Home Wyze built its reputation on incredible value, and the Wyze Cam Outdoor v2 continues that tradition.
+At $73.99, we got an impressive feature set: six-month battery life, PIR motion detection for fewer false alarms, and the unique ability to detect smoke and CO alarm sounds.

 Wyze Cam OG and Wyze Cam OG Telephoto The Wyze Family